hansalemaos/termuxfree/README.md

 adb -s 127.0.0.1:5595 push C:\termuxfree /sdcard
 ```

-### 3 open cmd.exe and start an ADB shell
+### 3. open cmd.exe and start an ADB shell

 ```sh
 adb -s 127.0.0.1:5595 shell
 ```

-4) activate su and run the script termux_configure_termux.sh (do this only ONCE - takes about a minute to complete)
+### 4. activate su and run the script termux_configure_termux.sh (do this only ONCE - takes about a minute to complete)
 ```sh
 su
 sh /sdcard/termuxfree/termux_configure_termux.sh
 ```

-5) Activate the Termux env in your ADB shell and use any Termux package outside Termux
+### 5. activate the Termux env in your ADB shell and use any Termux package outside Termux
 ```sh
 # each time you open an adb shell, you have to execute
 source /sdcard/tenv.sh